CMeeg/next-azure/README.md

 ### Create Azure Resource Groups and Pipeline

-There is some initial setup required in Azure that can be achieved by running a PowerShell script provided in this repo.
+There is some initial setup required to create the resources required for the deployment environments targeted by the Pipeline.
+This can be achieved by running a PowerShell script provided in this repo.

 The script creates: